A house with two tales…

-Who doesn’t love a bit of history and a country house to explore, particularly this time of year planning days out in the Autumn months?
-Whether you wish to explore the rich history of houses themselves or their beautiful gardens, Hughenden Manor, a National Trust site in Buckinghamshire is a great place to start.
-Packing an abundance of antiquity and intrigue as Hughenden was a Victorian home with a Secret!
+Who doesn’t love a bit of history and a country house to explore, particularly this time of year planning days out in the autumn months?
+Whether you wish to explore the rich history of houses themselves or their beautiful Gardens, Hughenden Manor, National Trust site in Buckinghamshire is a great place to start, packing an abundance of antiquity and intrigue as Hughenden was a Victorian home with a Secret!

-Originally being a farmhouse, the Manor was remodelled in 1862 for Victorian Prime Minister, Benjamin Disraeli by Edward Lamb, Queen Victoria’s favourite Prime Minister.
+Originally being a farmhouse, the Manor was remodelled in 1862 for Victorian Prime Minister, Benjamin Disraeli by Edward Lamb, Queen Victorians favourite prime minister.
 Hughenden offers a vivid insight into the charismatic personality and lively private life of the most unlikely stories of people who lived there from 1848 to 1881.
-The house runs over 4 floors, with many collections and original Victorian furnishings as well as the dining room, which houses a particularly large portrait of Queen Victoria, given to Disraeli by the Queen herself.
+The house runs over 4 floors with many collections and original Victorian furnishings as well as the dining room which houses a particularly large portrait of Queen Victoria given to Disraeli by the Queen herself.

 Hughenden was the base for secret map-making operations during the Second World War, later discovered that the secret operations were given the code name Hillside.